jsoysouvanh/Portfolio/content/post/TurboEngine.en.md

 - Physics based picking, gizmos, multiple viewports handling and scene free controller
 - A great part of the game (concept, riddles)

-This project is without contest the more pleasant project I have worked on since I started to program.
-I could discover what exactly was engine programmation, and I feel like I truly improved my programmation and management knowledge.
+This project is without contest the more pleasant project I have worked on since I started programmation.
+I had the chance to discover what exactly was engine programmation, and I feel like I truly improved my programmation and management knowledge.

-Ce projet est probablement le projet qui m'a le plus apporté mais aussi le plus plu depuis que j'ai commencé la programmation.
-J'ai pu découvrir de manière concrète en quoi consistait la programmation moteur, et j'ai le sentiment que mes compétences ont réellement évolué, que ce soit en programmation ou en gestion.